marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-debugging-your-program.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: options, debugging, debugging information options

 .. _debugging-options:

-.. index:: options, debugging

-.. index:: debugging information options

 Options for Debugging Your Program
 **********************************